 Clay soil is usually poorly aerated, compacted, and strenuous to the plants and lawn owners.
 Some grass types, such as tall fescue, grow well in clay soil, but some may struggle due to poor drainage.
 Most grass types require well-aerated soil to grow faster and healthily.
 Healthy, well-aerated uncompacted clay soil allows grass to enjoy its unique properties and reach its potential.
-So, how do you improve the drainage of clay soil?
+So, how do you improve and fix clay spoil drainage?

 Be it St. Augustine grass, bermudagrass, or any other grass type; you may want to amend a clay soil yard before laying down your sod or seed.
 Some simple steps can help aerate the soil, which I will show you.